-Natural disasters, such as the floods of last year, continue to demonstrate that many of Britain’s households are currently under-insured, with a survey conducted by the Association of British Insurers showing that one in five British households could currently be under-insured.
+Natural disasters, such as the floods, continue to demonstrate that many of Britain’s households are currently under-insured, with a survey conducted by the Association of British Insurers showing that one in five British households could currently be under-insured.

 Our Buildings Insurance covers you against unexpected risks.
-This includes the rebuilding of your let property following loss or damage caused by a range of perils including fire, explosion, collision or impact, falling trees and earthquake, to name a few.
+This includes rebuilding your let property following loss or damage caused by a range of perils, including fire, explosion, collision or impact, falling trees and earthquake, to name a few.

 Within this, you’re automatically covered for up to £500,000 as your sum insured total, but if you need to be covered for more, you can specify a rebuild value to us.

 How do I work out the rebuild value?